MaibornWolff/codecharta/gh-pages/_docs/07-01-new-to-code.md

 ### Analysis

 1. First build fails on new setup: One of our parsers depends on MetricGardener which is a multi-language parser to calculate metrics for a variety of languages.
 Therefore, make sure to install MetricGardener before trying to build the project.
-Also make sure that `metric-gardener` is available in your CLI.
+Also make sure that `metric-gardener` is available in your CLI, else npm will try to install it on the fly.
 You can find more information on the documentation page about the [MetricGardenerImporter]({{site.baseurl}}{% link _docs/04-13-metricgardener.md %}).

 # Further documentation